Blink behaviour (blink v0.4.1)

 Functions

-Copies a list of items into a database table using database-specific bulk copy commands.
+Copies rows into a database table using database-specific bulk copy commands.

 Callbacks